Australian Rules Football

 Week one

-In Week One the top four teams play the two Qualifying Finals, with the winners getting a bye through to Week Three of the tournament, while the losers get home games in Week Two.
+In the first week of finals, the top four teams play the two Qualifying Finals, with the winners of these games getting a bye through to Week Three of the tournament, while the losers get home games in Week Two.
 The bottom four teams play the two Elimination Finals, where the winners advance to Week Two away games and the losers are out of the finals race:

 Week Two